Makallv/marks_summer_school_24/README.md

 ### Cypress usage

-To use cypress created scripts and execute tests, run the command `npx cypress open`.

-You can also execute headless tests, use command `npx cypress run`
+To run the test runner use command `npm run cypress-open` To execute tests in headless mode use `npm run cypress-run`